kevlu8/int0x80.ca/blogs/chess-engines/9-rfp-nmp.md

 ```
 https://sscg13.pythonanywhere.com/test/414/

 Note that both of these techniques are **not lossless** - rather, they are lossy, and can cause the engine to potentially miss some moves.
-However, the pros vastly outweigh the cons (as you can see from the elo gains), and they are widely used in modern engines.
+However, the pros vastly outweigh the cons (as you can see from the Elo gains), and they are widely used in modern engines.

 ## Improvements Upon NMP